Ewall24/credit-risk-classification/README.md

 ### Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

+ The logistic regression model does a great job predicting both healthy (0) and high-risk (1) loans.
+For healthy loans, it achieves perfect precision (1.00) and nearly perfect recall (0.99), resulting in an F1-score of 1.00.
+For high-risk loans, it performs well with a precision of 0.84, recall of 0.94, and an F1-score of 0.89.
+Overall, the model is 99% accurate.
+ This is impressive given the imbalance in the data, with many more healthy loans than high-risk ones.
+ The model's high precision, recall, and F1-scores—both overall and for each class—demonstrate its effectiveness in handling this imbalance and accurately predicting both loan types.

+## To close out the project:

 Write a Credit Risk Analysis Report